hunt-genes/SMED8020/Day1/README.md

 ```
 #### Practical 3 - GWAS Meta-analysis

-**Option 1:** Download the precompiled binary that matches your operating system from [University of Michigan Center for Statistical Genetics](http://csg.sph.umich.edu/abecasis/metal/download/).
+**Option 1:** Download the precompiled binary for METAL that matches your operating system from [University of Michigan Center for Statistical Genetics](http://csg.sph.umich.edu/abecasis/metal/download/).
 Note: This doesn't seem to work on newer Mac OS.

 Store the exe file on your local computer.